 UPDATE on March 7, 2018: Bosa Properties and Kingswood Capital have submitted their formal rezoning application for the redevelopment.

-An architecturally stunning redevelopment proposal in downtown Vancouver aims to provide the city with its tallest twin towers to add to the skyline.
+An architecturally stunning redevelopment proposal in downtown Vancouver aims to provide the city with its tallest twin towers.

 Local developer Bosa Properties, in partnership with Kingswood Capital, plans to submit a rezoning application for 1070 Barclay Street – a site at the southeast corner of the intersection of Barclay Street and Thurlow Street, next to Robert Lee YMCA.